 - 1 Small Garlic clove peeled

-• For this Fresh Tomatillo Salsa Recipe I used miltomates, which are smaller than omatillos, and have lots of seeds.
+- For this Fresh Tomatillo Salsa Recipe, I used miltomates, smaller than tomatillos, with many seeds.
 You can use either one to make the salsa.

-• *Use Serrano or Japaleno peppers, adjust the amount as you like.
-It can be mild, medium or hot.
-It keeps well for 3 days in the refrigerator.
+- *Use Serrano or Japaleno peppers; adjust the amount as you like.
+It can be mild, medium, or hot.
+It keeps well for three days in the refrigerator.